 1980: On its 50th anniversary, the Maurice Thorez Moscow State Institute of Foreign Languages is decorated with the order of People’s Friendship for outstanding achievement in research and in the training of highly skilled specialists.

 1990: The Institute becomes the Moscow State Linguistic University.
+A number of new non-linguistic degrees are instituted.

 Today, the University teaches 36 languages.
 More than 75% of its teaching staff have advanced academic degrees.
 The University annually publishes an average of 200 research monographs, manuals and textbooks for Russian schools, colleges and universities.
 MSLU academics have developed unique teaching and research tools (Lingua, Glossa, Spectrum 121, Signal-InYaz, Intonograph, and others) for which they have received prizes, medals and patents at international exhibitions at home and abroad.
 The University maintains partnership relations with 94 leading universities in 35 countries, thus providing opportunities for international student exchanges and dual degrees.